Jamesflynn1/pyRBM/README.md

 - "Rule Matching" - define a rule (a "Meta Rule") and the location types that can satisfy the rule.
 The "Rule Matching" algorithm will find all combinations of locations that match the rule ("Index Sets").
 The Meta Rule together with the Index Set, form a subrule ("Matched Rule" within the code).
 This massively simplifies the creation of large models.

-The framework is in pre-alpha development and components are lightly tested - use of the framework is at the users risk.
+The framework is in pre-alpha development and components are lightly tested - use of the framework is at the users risk (please see license conditions).

 Feedback and suggestions are welcome (either create an issue or start a discussion).